The History of Rocky Horror: ----------------------

 Columbia.
 Before he says Magenta, the audience asks, "What's your

 favorite color?"
-Before he says Columbia, everyone asks, "Where do you
+Before he says Columbia, everyone asks, "Where do

 get your drugs?"
 (After he 'answers', they yell "Good choice!")
-And

 these aren't just isolated incidents.
 People do this for the WHOLE movie!